- Who we are

 The necessity for a multi-stakeholder body to assist in the amalgamation of different and competing interests was pinned by Fadi Shehade, ICANN CEO, during a reconnaissance visit to Beirut in February 2013.
 The partners engaged in long sessions of critical thinking on governance structure outcome, impact and alternatives and, while they acknowledged that multi-stakeholder governance will introduce complex processes with insecure outcomes, they made a conscious decision that multi-stakeholder governance is a strategic and preferred option for the Internet governance in Lebanon.
 On June the 2nd, 15 months later, Fadi Shehade returned to Beirut to celebrate with Lebanon the launching of LINC from the Ministry of Economy and Trade.

-Background: In August 1993, Lebanon acquired, in the person of Nabil Bukhalid, Director of the Computing and Networking Services at the American University of Beirut, the “.lb” ccTLD designation.
+In August 1993, Lebanon acquired, in the person of Nabil Bukhalid, Director of the Computing and Networking Services at the American University of Beirut, the “.lb” ccTLD designation.

 Although IANA began creating and delegating ccTLDs to managers in the 1980s, it was not until 1994 that it started keeping public records of the factors it considered in making delegations.
 From what is known, Nabil Bukhalid was a Lebanese Internet pioneer, well known and trusted by the small (then) Internet community.